Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 #### Providing extension configurations to root deployments

-An "extensions" object will be added to the JSON parameters file.
+An "extensionConfigs" object will be added to the JSON parameters file.
 It will be required if the root deployment requires extension configurations.
 There will be no support for inlining of extension configuration by CLI arguments.

 Here is an example: